-- Curriculum vitae or resume

-- Your Graduate Institute admission letter, available on your online follow-up

-- Your Graduate Institute admission attestation, available on your online follow-up after receipt of your pre-registration fee

-- → Motivation letter indicating the start and end dates of your study programme, the intended future impact of your Graduate Institute programme on your career, your plans following the end of your study programme and your commitment to leave Switzerland at the end of your studies

-- Course description (print-out).

-- ➤ Proof of financial means: ideally, approx. CHF 2,000 per month.
-For example:

-- Bank statements

-- Scholarship letter, if any

-- Proof of any loans and available savings

-- Letter from a guarantor, stating that s/he will assist you financially during your studies - Any paid employment plans
+- Curriculum vitae or resume - Your Graduate Institute admission letter - Your Graduate Institute admission attestation, available after receipt of your preregistration fee - Motivation letter indicating the start and end dates of your study programme, the intended future impact of your Graduate Institute programme on your career, your plans following the end of your study programme and your commitment to leave Switzerland at the end of your studies - Course description (print-out from this page: https://graduateinstitute.ch/executive-education-courses/programme-overview-6). - ▶ Proof of financial means: ideally, approx. CHF 2,000 per month.
+For example: - Bank statements - Scholarship letter, if any - Proof of any loans and available savings - Letter from a guarantor, stating that s/he will assist you financially during your studies